Konichiwawa/Social-Buzz-Analysis/README.md

 # Social Buzz Analysis

 ## Objective
 The objective of this project is to perform a preliminary analysis of datasets related to user engagement with the Social Buzz mobile app.
-The project is a job simulation brought to us by [Accenture](https://www.theforage.com/simulations/accenture-nam/data-analytics-mmlb), a leading data analytics consulting firm, aims to explore key metrics of user interaction for educational purposes.
+The project is a job simulation brought by [Accenture](https://www.theforage.com/simulations/accenture-nam/data-analytics-mmlb), a leading data analytics consulting firm that aims to explore key metrics of user interaction for educational purposes.

 ## Data Overview
 The data for this project was provided by Social Buzz to Accenture.
 The dataset includes 7 tables, with the most notable being: